Zoufalc/Qiskit-primitives-bell-state/README.md

-# Using Qiskit Primitives to make a bell state
+# Using Qiskit Primitives to make a Bell state

-This repository contains a short introduction to qubits, gates and the Qiskit Runtime Primitives.
-It contains simple circuits to demonstrate basic gates, superposition and entaglement leading to creating a Bell State.
-It additional demonstrates the power of error mitigation techniques available in the primitives to improve result quality.
+This repository contains a short introduction to qubits, gates and simple circuits.
+Furthermore, it introduces important properties of quantum computers, i.e., superposition and entanglement.
+By employing the introduced elements, we can now create a quantum circuit that prepares a Bell state.
+Finally, we demonstrate the practical execution of the respective quantum circuit using Qiskit Runtime Primitives and illustrate the power of error mitigation techniques.